 The reader’s attention is held mainly because of Carey’s entertaining characterizations, particularly the voices of the different protagonists and antagonists – a teenage girl full of angst, a black WWII soldier, a megalomaniac publisher, a snooping journalist.
 Carey’s novel Parrot and Olivier in America (2010), was much tighter and focused on the two main characters, even though, as a historical novel, it stretched over about two decades, the 1820s and 1830s.
 By contrast, this novel depicts the progress of freedom of expression in Australia from the 1920s to today – almost a century.
 It is a big chunk for readers to digest, despite Carey’s fluent style and mastery of form.

 It is a strong, maybe overly strong, expression of the author’s anger against the Australian government, which he calls “a right-wing corporation state” that is “terrifying” to live in.
 But one should not take anything written by Carey, even his novels, lightly.
-They may be novels, but Carey has already won the prestigious Man Booker Prize for Literature twice, first in 1988 and then in 2001.
+He may produce fiction, but Carey has already won the prestigious Man Booker Prize for Literature twice, first in 1988 and then in 2001.
 He is a world-class author and a giant of Australian literature.
 What he writes always makes an impact, whether it’s Oscar and Lucinda or True History of the Kelly Gang.
 At times it even seems that the novel is too close to Carey’s reality and Australia’s history to be truly imaginative.
 Don’t expect to finish it without having to reread large chunks of it and checking out most of the references for yourself.

 About Peter Carey